 The following table lists the predefined FME macros that can be specified in the fmeParams parameter.
-Note that any macros or valid directives can be specified using fmeParams, not just the ones listed in the table.
+Note that any macro or valid directive can be specified using fmeParams, not just the ones listed in the table.
 The only consideration is that the macros or directives, to be effective, must be correctly referenced within the mapping file(s) used by FME for the translation.
-The table lists macros that are referenced and used by the standard DDE mapping files and are therefore available for use.
+The table lists macros that are referenced and used by the standard SpatialDirect mapping files and are therefore available for use.